Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

-Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights

-The Philadelphia Eagles (1-1) are 4-point underdogs in a road NFC East matchup with the Dallas Cowboys (1-1) on Monday, September 27, 2021 at AT&T Stadium.
-The over/under is set at 51.5 points for the outing.
+The Philadelphia Eagles (1-1) are 4-point underdogs in a road NFC East matchup against the Dallas Cowboys (1-1) on Monday, September 27, 2021 at AT&T Stadium.
+The point total is set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.